SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_mlc.rst

   amplitude scaling with :confval:`amplitudes.MLc.amplitudeScale`.
 * Magnitude calibration type: parametric, parametric and non-parametric are available through :confval:`magnitudes.MLc.calibrationType`.
-* Calibration function (see below for the equations): default values are valid for SW-Germany (:cite:t:`stange-2006`), configurable by global bindings depending on the actual calibration type:
+* Calibration function (see below for the equations), configurable by global bindings depending on the actual calibration type:

   * parametric: :confval:`magnitudes.MLc.parametric.c0`,